purpleax/eCommerce-API-demo/README.md

 - Demo seed data defined in `backend/app/seed_data.py`

 Resetting the demo is as simple as deleting `backend/app.db`; the next startup will recreate and reseed the database.
+You can also call the admin-only endpoint `POST /api/admin/reset` to drop and reseed the database without filesystem access.